ezeeEric/autoembedder/README.md

 | `dvc.yaml`  | Definition of pipeline stages.  |
 | `params.yaml`  | Parameters used in scripts.  |
 | `.github/workflows/cml.yaml`  | Definition of github continuous integration workflow (github actions).  |

+#### Datasets

+Two datasets are available out of the box; both include categorical and continuous numerical data.
+The [Palmer Penguin dataset](https://allisonhorst.github.io/palmerpenguins/) (and it's [python interface](https://github.com/mcnakhaee/palmerpenguins)) describes features of penguin species in the Antarctic.
+The dataset contains 4 continuous, 1 discrete numerical and 3 categorical features.
+The [adult income dataset](http://www.cs.toronto.edu/~delve/data/adult/) contains census data related to the yearly income of US adults.
+Six continuous and 8 categoricals features are present.

+#### Classification

 ### Usage
 The autoembedding `dvc` pipeline defined in `autoembedding/dvc.yaml` includes all relevant steps to use the Autoembedding model: